area17/twill-api-client/README.md

 ## Query builder

-The query builder is useful to create construct your query to be sent to the JSON:API.
+The query builder is useful to construct a query to be sent to the JSON:API.

 - `filter`
 - `page`